swarmfund/swarm-api/docs/source/index.html.md

 API uses conventional HTTP response codes to indicate the success or failure of a request.
-In general, codes in the `2xx` range indicate success, codes in the `4xx` range indicate an error that failed given the information provided and codes in `5xx` range indicate an problem with TokenD servers.
+In general, codes in the `2xx` range indicate success, codes in the `4xx` range indicate an error that failed given the information provided and codes in `5xx` range indicate an problem with Swarm servers.

 ## General HTTP response status codes